Mumbai hero: Teen saves girl from drowning in Banganga Tank

-The 14-year-old jumped into Banganga Tank after hearing that his 10-year-old neighbour, who had been playing near its steps, had suddenly disappeared into the water; he rescued her from a ditch she was stuck in, 25 feet under the water
+14-yr-old jumped into Banganga Tank after hearing that his 10-year-old neighbour, had suddenly disappeared into the water; he rescued her from a ditch she was stuck in, 25 feet underwater

 A young boy dived deep into the Banganga tank without thinking of his own safety, in order to rescue a girl who was assumed to have drowned.
 The courageous teen managed to extract the girl from 25 feet under the water within minutes, after which she was given CPR and taken to a local hospital.
 Though she is in the ICU, she is now stable.

 Mohit Dalvi pulled Krishna Pashtye out of the jaws of death.
 She is now recuperating in hospital

 The incident occurred at the Banganga Tank in Malabar Hill on Saturday.
 At around 5.30 pm, Krishna Pashtye (10), was playing by the water body with a few other local children.
 After a while, one of her family members realised she had disappeared from near the treacherous steps of the lake.